 1. Thermal depoling

 If the material is exposed to excessive heat, such that its temperature approaches its Curie temperature, the dipole moments regain their unaligned state.
 At the Curie temperature, a ferroelectric becomes entirely unaligned.
-In order to prevent this occurring, it is sensible to use piezoelectrics well below their Curie temperature.
+In order to prevent this occurring, it is necessary to use piezoelectrics well below their Curie temperature.

 2. Electrical depoling

 A strong electric field, when applied in the reverse direction to the already poled material, will lead to depoling.
-If an alternating field is used to produce ultrasound waves (see later) the field will depolarise the piezoelectric during the periods in which it is opposing the polarisation.

 3. Mechanical depoling